close

 Find an approved training program through the SNAP Employment and Training program.
 Use the provider map to find organizations that offer qualifying education and training activities.

-What happens if work rules aren't followed?
+What happens if you dont meet work requirements

 If you choose to try and meet the work requirements, you can gain additional months by following the work rules.
 If you fail to meet the work requirements for any three months, you will not be eligible for SNAP for the rest of the 36-month period unless you start meeting the work requirement or become exempt from the rules.